guillaumebgd/Scripts_Utils/README.md

 * ### push_that

-Shortcut to add files to git, commit changes and push data all in one.
+Shortcut to add files to git, commit changes and push data all at once.

 ![push_that_help_flag](https://github.com/guillaumebgd/Script_Utils/blob/master/.github_assets/script_utils_push_that_help.png?raw=true)